Vacation rentals in West Devon

 Home in Merrivale

-4.94 out of 5 average rating, 109 reviews
+4.93 out of 5 average rating, 113 reviews

-Stunning Views in a Hikers and Cyclists Paradise
+Stunning Views in Dartmoor, a Hikers Paradise

 Our home is set on Dartmoor National Park surrounded by some of the UK’s most stunning scenery.
 The house is light and spacious with a well kept garden overlooking beautiful Dartmoor.
 Plenty of parking as well.
 There are many different walks straight from our doorstep, and many cycle routes.
 Ten minute drive away is Tavistock an ancient pannier market town.
 Five minutes walk to the local pub.
 So many Devon attractions within driving distance and about an hour to Devon and Cornish coasts.